plaid/pattern/README.md

 -   [Docker][docker] Version 2.0.0.3 (31259) or higher, installed, running, and signed in.
 If you're on **Windows**, check out [this link][wsl] to get set up in WSL.
 -   [Plaid API keys][plaid-keys] - [sign up][plaid-signup] for a free Sandbox account if you don't already have one
+-   Sign up for an NGROK account and obtain an authtoken.

 ## Getting Started